Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Season Stats

-- Williams has racked up a team-high 857 rushing yards (53.6 per game) and scored four touchdowns.
+- Williams has run for a team-leading 857 yards on 191 carries (53.6 yards per game) and scored four touchdowns.

 - He's also tacked on 41 catches for 298 yards (18.6 per game) and three touchdowns.